adriannuta/SphinxAutocompleteExample/README.md

 SphinxAutocompleteExample
 =========================

-These samples illustrate autocomplete and type suggestion using Sphinx search.
+These samples illustrate autocomplete and type suggestion using Manticore/Sphinx search.
-Sphinx querying is made via SphinxQL using PDO driver.
+Querying is made via SphinxQL using PDO driver.
 The sample data included contains a version of Sphinx documentation.
 The samples are featured on [this Sphinx blog post] (http://sphinxsearch.com/blog/2013/05/21/simple-autocomplete-and-correction-suggestion/).

 Requirements :
 -------------------------------------------
 LAMP
-Sphinx search
+Manticore or Sphinx search
 PHP with PDO mysql

 Installation :